yugabyte/yugabyte-db/docs/content/latest/drivers-orms/nodejs/sequelize.md

 5. Create a empty demo.js file:
 `touch example.js`

-## Creating a Node.js example using Sequelize ORM
+### Step 2: Creating a Node.js example using Sequelize ORM

 Add the following code in the `example.js`, this allows you to create an object for Employees to store and retrieve information of employees from the YugabyteDB.
 Here, first of all we have created the sequelize connection by passing the basic connection information and dialect as `postgres` then we have defined the object of type Employee using `define()` API which allows us to mention what all type of information we want to store for an employee but the actual table is created when we have called the `Employee.sync()` API in `createTableAndInsert()` function which also inserts the data of three employees into the table employees using `Employee.create()` API.
 At last, we can retrieve the information of all employees using `Employee.findAll()`.